sawan-ruppala/Web-Authentication-Systems-INFO-3171/README.md

  - For MFA, I'll use Microsoft Auth cause it's free.
  - For DB encryption, I'll google around or wait till next class.
 - I also made a simple login system selector page with 5 buttons to toggle between the different systems (one of them being the vulnerable one).
-- I'll upload all this shit onto github and i can guarantee that it works cause i actually tested it this time.
+- I'll upload all this onto github and i can guarantee that it works cause i actually tested it this time.
 So you're free to use it as a templet.

 DB SQL Code - Will be updated for more features like multi factor
 ```